microsoft/Reporting-Services/Docs_14_0/Get-Started-With-RVC.md

 * The Report Viewer Control is designed to be included in projects via nuget.
 It's not a good idea to add the libraries to the GAC.
 * If deploying the control on an intranet site make sure that the page is targeting HTML5.

-## Known issues

-* Icons don't show when using the control in Master/child pages
-* Design time experience doesn't always show in Visual Studio
-* Exception thrown when no Report Server and Report Path properties set

 ## Adding the Report Viewer Control to a new project